-On an annual basis show evidence of having done 5 Technical File reviews, independent of the number of product categories qualified for.
+Show evidence of having done 3 Technical File reviews, per year, independent of the number of product categories qualified for.
 Reviews of significant changes to the product range count for 50%.
 Up to 50% evidence may be shown through review of design dossiers.
 Verification of this requirement shall be done at minimum on a 3 year basis, where the requirement of having done 5 Technical Files can be interpreted as the average value of 3 consecutive years.